Statistical Significance Calculator

 When to use a statistical significance calculator

 Statistical significance is most useful when running tests or experiments and determining whether the results are meaningful.
-A few everyday use cases where stat sig can help you make strategic decisions are A/B testing or split testing, product or feature testing, funnel analysis, and market research.
+A few everyday where stat sig can help you make strategic decisions are A/B testing or split testing, product or feature testing, funnel analysis, and market research.

 A/B testing